 First Home Loan Deposit Scheme

 Finally, NHFIC is looking forward to the launch of the First Home Loan Deposit Scheme on 1 January 2020, a new Australian Government initiative that will help first home buyers on low to moderate incomes enter the housing market sooner.
 Fact sheets and eligibility criteria can be accessed on the NHFIC website.

 Check out NHFIC’s new website featuring a number of product fact sheets and case studies.

 - article courtesy of NHFIC

 CHIA Victoria, and CHIA Vic, is the trading name of the Community Housing Federation of Victoria (CHFV).

 03 9654 6077

 Applications for social housing (public and community housing) can be made via the Victorian Housing Register.

 ACKNOWLEDGEMENT OF COUNTRY

-CHIA Vic acknowledges the Traditional Owners of country throughout Australia and recognises their continuing connection to land, waters and community.
-We pay our respects to them and their cultures; and to elders both past and present.
+CHIA Vic acknowledges the Traditional Owners of the land throughout Australia and pays its respects to them and their cultures; and to their elders past, present and emerging.